Application and Admissions

 Each applicant’s situation, experience, and strengths are different.
 There is no one right profile of an applicant and we look at the overall picture.
 It is important that applicants have clarity about the field of counseling and the specialization they want to pursue.
 Experience can help with that.
 There are many different volunteer opportunities in the community that provide great experience related to counseling.
 At the same time, we understand that the current health situation makes volunteer opportunities more challenging.

-Counseling 690, is offered every fall at SFSU.
-Undergraduate psychology courses can be taken at SFSU or at any other community college or university.
-Undergraduate courses at SFSU can be taken through “Open University” if you are not an enrolled SFSU student.
+Counseling 690, is offered every fall at San Francisco State University.
+Undergraduate psychology courses can be taken at San Francisco State or at any other community college or university.
+Undergraduate courses at SF State can be taken through “Open University” if you are not an enrolled SF State student.

 Each year, we admit approximately 50-60 students total across all programs.
-Last year we received 300 applications (20% acceptance rate) and this year we anticipate a higher number of applications based on the preliminary data we are receiving from Cal Apply so far.
+Last year we received 587 applications.

 Notification of acceptance are usually sent out by the university (not the Department of Counseling) starting April 1st.